Payment Gateway

 Additional editorial notes

-How a payment gateway works in practice
+How a payment gateway moves money through the stack

 Keep researching from here